general contracting workforce design

 Deploy

-Tie the plan to project velocity, sub utilization, margin protection, and rework reduction so every metric connects back to the jobsite.
+Measure project velocity, sub utilization, and rework reduction.
+Every metric connects back to the jobsite.

 Crew assembling a timber frame structure

-A repeatable ramp and coordination playbook means every new project starts faster, every wind-down retains knowledge, and every PM spends time on decisions instead of status updates.
+A repeatable playbook means every project starts faster.
+Every wind-down retains knowledge.
+Every PM makes decisions instead of chasing updates.

 Construction crew on a commercial rooftop